Mathematical Foundations of Regression Methods for the approximation of the Forward Initial Margin: Description of the Forward Initial Margin Problem

 \subsection{Definition of Forward Initial Margin}

-Following the definition in \cite {Green}, the aim of a Bank is to calculate the total cost associated with the posting of initial margin to a counterparty over the life of a netting set.
-Since this is a quantity that evolves in time, it is necessary to consider a forward diffusion model, together with a probability space and the relevant discounting and funding rates into the equation.
+A Bank engaged in OTC transactions needs to calculate the total cost associated with the posting of initial margin to a counterparty over the life of a netting set.
+Since this quantity evolves in time, it is necessary to consider a forward diffusion model, together with a probability space and the relevant discounting and funding rates into the equation.